marcosvidal/Sketch-Notebook/README.md

 ![Delete comment](assets/readme_images/delete_comment.gif?raw=true "Delete comment")

-**Title editing: ** If you edit the comment title and it reaches two lines or longer, you'll need to run the command "Realign Comments" twice to set everything in place ([see example]:assets/readme_images/edit_title.png?raw=true).
+**Title editing: ** If you edit the comment title and it reaches two lines or longer, you'll need to run the command "Realign Comments" twice to set everything in place ([see example]).
 This will be fixed in future releases.

 ### Toggle Sidebar Visibility `ctrl` + `alt` + `⌘` + `0`
 This command is pretty self-explanatory... toggle the visibility of the sidebar by running it.